nathancashion/Quarto_blog/posts/journal-of-actually-well-written-science.md

 # Journal of Actually Well-written Science
 ![The Journal of Actually Well-written Science homepage](media/jawws.jpg)

-I stumbled across [the blog](https://etiennefd.com/dgm/the-journal-of-actually-well-written-science/) of [EtienneFD](https://etiennefd.com)[^1] and noticed how well the ideas align with similar thoughts I've had about journals and publishing.
+I stumbled across [the blog](https://etiennefd.com/dgm/the-journal-of-actually-well-written-science/) of [EtienneFD](https://etiennefd.com)[^1] and noticed how well the ideas align with my own thoughts had about journals and publishing.

 What first caught my eye, beyond the minimalistic theme, was the title of his most recent post–*‌[Platypus Paper, Rewritten](https://etiennefd.com/dgm/platypus-paper-rewritten/)*[^2] It's a proof of concept of his idea of "a science journal that focusses on readability."